Things to do

 Alpine and cross-country, snowboarding and snowparks?
-We resorts such as ?re, we have the slopes and we have the snow parks.
+With resorts such as ?re, we have the slopes and we have the snow parks.
 We have skiing for every style and everyone.
 What we don’t have is the elbowing for poll position at the lifts.

 You can ski almost anywhere in Sweden wintertime!
 With more than 100 ski resorts it can be hard to choose where to go, so here a short list of “best for” in snow-covered Sweden.

 ?re near ?stersund - best for alpine skiing and off-ski activities